The 7 Best National Down Payment Assistance Programs for Buyers

 Not everyone qualifies for down payment grants.
 Typically, these programs are reserved for buyers who truly need help with their home purchase.

-“Usually there are income limitations, and the house has to be in a certain neighborhood,” explains Paris.
+“Usually, there are income limitations, and the house has to be in a certain neighborhood,” explains Paris.
 “Those are the two most common qualifications.”

 To qualify for most DPA programs, you’ll have to meet the following requirements:

-- Have low to middle income.
+- You must have a low to middle income.

 - You must use the home as a primary residence, and it must be located in a qualifying area.